*This post is about wood paint and all you need to know to correctly use paint for wood.

 - Flat Surface – A table in the garage that is flat is the best place to paint your wood signs.
 This keeps the paint even while drying.

-- Cover On The Table – An old sheet or old towels work perfect for protecting the table or flat surface you are using from any spillage which may occur.
+- Cover On The Table – An old sheet or old towel works perfectly for protecting the table or flat surface you are using from any spillage which may occur.

 Additionally – If you are going to paint in a closed-in room I would suggest a mask to alleviate any fumes you may encounter.

 Depending on who you research you get varying opinions on what kind of paints to use when painting wood signs.
-Since I was looking at painting in general, not lettering, I had a hard time finding information.
+Since I was looking at paint for wood in general, not lettering, I had a hard time finding information.
 So I have compiled a list below to help you in your effort.

 |Type||Crack or Peel||Need Sealed||Toxic||Water-Based||Size||Cost|

-There are many things to consider when choosing your paint for your wood sign.
+There are many things to consider when choosing your paint for your wood project.

-- Wood Type – Different types of wood accept paint in different ways MDF, plywood or pine and walnut for example.
-The main point is to consider what paint do you want to use.
+- Wood Type – Different types of wood accept paint in different ways MDF, plywood or pine, and walnut for example.
+The main point is to consider what paint you want to use.
 Most applications will use Acrylic paint with no issues.

-- Varied Color – This is important to consider especially if you have a specific color to match for a logo, business wood sign or you have a specific color you are look to match.
+- Varied Color – “Wood Color Paint” – This is important to consider especially if you have a specific color to match for a logo, business wood sign or you have a specific color you are looking to match.

-- Can you mix or lighten – Most of the paints I researched have the ability to be mixed to lighten to color variations, however some don’t – Be sure to look when you pick your paint or consult the salesperson or website where you are buying your paint.
+- Can You Mix – Most of the paints I researched to have the ability to be mixed to lighten or darken to color variations, however, some don’t – Be sure to look when you pick your paint or consult the salesperson or website where you are buying your paint.

 - Drying time – If you are on a timeline you need to consider the time it takes for your paint to completely dry.
 For most paints (Acrylic and Latex) the drying time is about 4 hours.
 Oil paints on the other hand take up to 24 hours.